US-MFG-Demo/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-02.md

 ## Tips

-- Look in the `Resources` directory for the source code to get started.
+- Look in the `Resources.zip` package provided by your coach for the source code to get started.
 - Use the `dapr run` command to start up a Dapr sidecar & make sure and specify the `dotnet run` command at the end of the command to ensure that both services are started at the same time.
 - Refer to the [Prevent port collisions](./Resources/README.md#prevent-port-collisions) section to see what ports to use.